 Analysis of how the new EU Regulation on clinical trials on medicinal products will affect Switzerland as a research location

-The Regulation on clinical trials on medicinal products for human use (EU No 536/2014) is expected to come into force in 2019.
-By means of a prospective regulatory impact analysis, the effects on Switzerland as a research location are to be investigated.
+The Regulation on clinical trials on medicinal products for human use (EU No 536/2014) is expected to come into force at the end of 2020.
+By means of a prospective regulatory impact analysis, the effects on Switzerland as a research location were investigated.
+A risk assessment was also carried out and reference made to any need for action.

-What the general public know and think about human research and the rules governing it
+What the general public know and think about human research and corresponding rules

 As part of departmental research efforts into human research the FOPH commissions studies on specific issues.
 The findings form the basis of the evaluation of the law.
 An overview of the projects so far can be found here.